sm-abbas19/CollisionVision/README.md

 ## ⚠️ Limitations

 - Collision estimation is 2D (image plane only)
 - Performance depends on video quality and lighting conditions
+- This is a learning project — my first time working with computer vision.
+Many components and parameters (e.g., Kalman filter, collision thresholds) likely require further tuning for real-world reliability and robustness.